pharmot/multipurpose-calculator/README.md

 ### Changed

 - Reword PK dosing disclaimer to consider using if large discrepancy from weight-based dosing
+- Split webpack entry points and added copy-webpack-plugin for build optimization

 ## [1.0.2] - 2022-05-18